galaxyproject/training-material/topics/metabolomics/tutorials/msPurity_training/tutorial.md

 > > 5.
 Click on the new history name in the green box that have just appear to switch to this history
 > {: .tip}
 >
+> <br>
-> To begin a new history with the files from your current history, you can **use the functionality ‘copy dataset’** and copy it into a new history (the option is hidden behind the notched wheel at the top right of the history).
+> To begin a new history with the files from your current history, you can **use the functionality ‘copy dataset’** and copy it into a new history (the option is hidden behind the notched wheel {% icon galaxy-gear %} at the top right of the history).
 > {: .text-justify}
 >
 > You may have notice that the XCMS tools generate **output names that contain the different XCMS steps you used**, allowing easy traceability while browsing your history.
 Hence, we highly recommend you to rename it **with something short**, e.g. "xset", "XCMSSetObject", or anything not too long that you may find convenient.